harigovinda-clsi/JAGA-Naari-Nidhi-TechHer/README.md

 ## 🚀 Live Demo

 The application is a single-page HTML file that can be opened directly in any modern web browser.
+Access at [https://shorturl.at/pnM2S]

 ## 📁 Project Structure